GriffinCanCode/ArtificialOS/docs/features/sync-primitives.md

 ## Overview

-The kernel provides high-performance, multi-strategy synchronization primitives optimized for different use cases.
+The kernel provides high-performance synchronization primitives optimized for different use cases.
 The system automatically selects the best strategy based on platform and workload characteristics.

 ## Architecture